Chapter 1:

 Midnight Chef

 The campus gates were tall enough to make a point.
-Not an architectural point, an ideological one.
+An architectural point, as well as an ideological one.
 “Your life belongs here, in the upper strata of the wealthy elite, so don’t bring anything embarrassing with you!”
-The ironwork curled like the edges of old crests and the stone pillars were scrubbed to a shine.
+The ironwork curled like the edges of old crests, and the stone pillars were scrubbed to a shine.

-In spring, Tokyo carried a hopeful smell, new leaves, tepid concrete, and our Academy grounds invited it like an open display case.
-Piles of vans from public news outlets were stringing in preparation for the opening ceremony.
+In spring, Tokyo carried a hopeful smell, new sakura leaves, tepid concrete, and our Academy invited it like an open display case.
+Piles of vans from public news outlets were strung in preparation for the opening ceremony.

 My name was Shinohara Rintarō.